 Early Career Artist Residencies

-Each residency recipient will have a furnished studio space with 24/7 access to NCC’s facilities.
-In addition to the workspace, each fellowship includes an annual materials and firing stipend as well as professional development and enrichment opportunities through NCC’s education, exhibitions, and sales gallery programs, for qualified and interested fellows.
-A group exhibition featuring work produced during the fellowship period will take place in January 2025, at Northern Clay Center, following conclusion of the grant period.
+Each recipient will have a furnished studio space with 24/7 access to NCC’s facilities.
+In addition to the workspace, each fellowship includes an annual material and firing stipend as well as professional development and enrichment opportunities offered through NCC’s education, exhibitions, and sales gallery programs.
+A group exhibition featuring work produced during the fellowship period will take place at Northern Clay Center in January of 2026.
 Additionally, recipients have the opportunity to present a brief slide lecture on their work in conjunction with the exhibition.

 Please note: you must indicate which of the three awards you are applying for.
 One application may be submitted for multiple opportunities and eligibility varies for each opportunity.